 Kateryna Baindl vs. Caroline Garcia: Prediction and Match Betting Odds | China Open

-Caroline Garcia (No. 10) will face Kateryna Baindl (No. 88) in the Round of 64 of the China Open on Sunday, October 1.
+Caroline Garcia (No. 10) will meet Kateryna Baindl (No. 88) in the Round of 64 of the China Open on Monday, October 2.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!